hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Finally, the peer packages the received data in transaction response and signs it.
 This is a regular Fabric endorsement, which is sent back to the client.

-* Enclave Endorsement Validation
+### Enclave Endorsement Validation

 The FPC Client SDK receives the proposal response (to the FPC Chaincode query) and starts the enclave endorsement validation.
-Recall that the response contains the enclave signature, the read/writeset and the result.
+Recall that the response contains the enclave signature, the read/writeset and the (encrypted) result.
 The FPC Client SDK performs chaincode invocation to the enclave endorsement validation, and provide the response as an argument.

 The enclave endorsement validation logic processes the response as follows.